manthanugemuge/Glassmorphism-Calculator/README.md

 ## About the Project

-Making Calculator move with respect to Mouse curosr is achieved with help of Tilt-JavaScript.
+Making Calculator move with respect to Mouse curosr is achieved with help of Tilt-JavaScript making Calculator move with Respect to Mouse Curosr.

 ## Tech Stacks Used